Sesar-Lab-Teaching/Cloud-Computing-Technologies/kubernetes/README.md

 StatefulSet Pods have a unique identity that consists of an ordinal, a stable network identity, and stable storage.
 The identity sticks to the Pod, regardless of which node it's (re)scheduled on.
 For a StatefulSet with N replicas, each Pod in the StatefulSet will be assigned an integer ordinal, that is unique over the Set.
 By default, pods will be assigned ordinals from 0 up through N-1.

 Each Pod in a StatefulSet derives its hostname from the name of the StatefulSet and the ordinal of the Pod.
 The pattern for the constructed hostname is `$(statefulset name)-$(ordinal)`.
 The example above will create three Pods named web-0,web-1,web-2.
 A StatefulSet can use a Headless Service to control the domain of its Pods.
+To reach an instance of a Statefulset, you can prepend the pod name to the headless service DNS, e.g. `web-1.web-service.default.svc.cluster.local`.

 For each `VolumeClaimTemplate` entry defined in a StatefulSet, each Pod receives one `PersistentVolumeClaim`.
 If no StorageClass is specified, then the default StorageClass will be used.
 When a Pod is (re)scheduled onto a node, its volumeMounts mount the PersistentVolumes associated with its PersistentVolume Claims.
 Note that, the PersistentVolumes associated with the Pods' PersistentVolume Claims are not deleted when the Pods, or StatefulSet are deleted.
 This must be done manually.